 Note that you will only need to approve a code once for each researcher for each instrument.
 You will not need to approve the code each time the user uses the instrument (unless the expiration date you entered for the code has passed).

 Contact email@example.com with any questions about the system, or to report anything that doesn't work.

 When you go to the site, you will need to log in with your Research Computing (RC) ID, which might or might not be the one you use to log in to your desktop computer.
-(Contact firstname.lastname@example.org if you don’t have a Research Computing account, or need to reset your password.)
-As of June, 2011, all people have the same domain, so you should not need to change the “RC” in the domain menu.
+If you do not have an RC account, go to: https://portal.rc.fas.harvard.edu/request/account/new to request one.
+As of June, 2011, all people have the same domain, so you should not need to change the "RC" in the domain menu.

 Handling 33-digit Code Requests

 There are three ways to enter codes: selecting from a list; typing a full code; or filling in tub, root, org., etc. You may also reject a request.
 Use the lettered tabs on the page to choose between these different actions.

 Any code that you have previously entered into Spinal or approved (for any user) will appear in a drop-down menu, along with the nickname you gave to that code.
 If you wish to reuse a code you used before, simply choose the code from the drop-down menu near the top of the page and click the "submit expense code" button as illustrated below:

 If you need to enter a new code, you can type or paste in the enter 33-digit code (with or without dashes) in the space provided.
 Type a nickname for the code, which will help you remember which grant the code corresponds to.
 Enter a start date and expiration date for the code.
 Researchers will only be allowed to use the code for reserving SPINAL instruments between those dates.
 (The default start date is today, but you can enter a future date in case the code doesn't work yet.
 The default end date is one year from today.)